arXiv/arxiv-docs/source/index.md

 arxiv-marxdown handled this by creating a flask app that rendered markdown and wrapped it in the header and footer like the other arxiv Python web apps.
 This approch required that the docs pages be seved by a python process that is handling HTTP requests.
 In production this was done with mod_wsgi in a that was subject to constraints from other arxiv flask apps.
-Also both arxiv-marxdown and arxiv-docs needed to have their dependencies maintained and needed to track arxiv-base.
+Also both arxiv-marxdown and arxiv-docs needed to have their dependencies mmaintained and needed to track arxiv-base.

+The arxiv-marxdown becomes a liability especially when compared to a static site generator like mkdocs or jekyll.
+Mkdocs has extensive documentation, themes and plugsins.

-An alternative approch is to have a click flask app that can be run to create a template with a header and footer for a static site generator.
+An alternative to arxiv-marxdown is to have a click flask app that can be run to create a template with a header and footer for a static site generator.
+Then a static site generator can provide 80% of the benifits of arixv-marxdown.
 An example of this is in `prep_for_mkdocs.sh`

 A further alterantive is to just not reuse the header and footer from arxiv-base.